How to lay lawn turf

 Checking the quality and depth of your soil

-Once the area is clear and free of weeds, ensure you have a minimum topsoil depth of 100mm, ideally 150mm, which is levelled and raked to a fine tilth.
+Aim for a minimum topsoil depth of 100mm, with 150mm preferred.
+The soil should be levelled and raked to a fine tilth.

 Levelling of the ground